odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

 Let us now improve our content.

 #.
 Create a generic `DashboardItem` component that display its default slot in a nice card layout
+   It should take an optional `size` number props, that default to `1` The width should be hardcoded to `(18*size)rem`.
 #.
-Add one card in the dashboard content
+Add a few cards in the dashboard, with no size and a size of 2.

 .. seealso::
    - `Owl slot system <{OWL_PATH}/doc/reference/slots.md>`_